gnuthought/ansible-role-openshift-provision/README.md

   cluster resources will only be provisioned if this variable is not set or if `openshift_master_cluster_public_hostname` equals a value in `openshift_host_env`

+* `change_record` - Local filename in which to record all changes between current state and configured state.
+Defaults to `openshift_provision_change_record`

 * `cluster_resources` - List of OpenShift resource definitions, these should be cluster level resources.
 Resources may be specified by a file path